Skip to main content

 -H "Authorization: Bearer <token>"

-For server-to-server integrations, authenticate with an API key:
+For server-to-server and enterprise fleet management, authenticate with an API key:

 -H "X-Mnemom-Api-Key: <key>"